josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ## Introduction & Overview

 International and local efforts are crucial to guarantee the balance between the sustainability of the catch and the worth of the industry.
 Tuna is most consumed fish and the second most important fish by wild capture in the world (with 5.2 million metric tons in 2018 ), and the industry around it contributes more that 40 billion dollars to the global economy per year.
-Even when the catch has been increasing year after year, tuna prices have plummeted since 2012 , destroying in the process 1.8 billion dollars in value, not to mention that the increased catch threatens the sustainability of the activity.
+Even when the catch has been increasing year after year, tuna prices have plummeted since 2012 (down ~48%) [[100]](#100), destroying in the process 1.8 billion dollars in value, not to mention that the increased catch threatens the sustainability of the activity.

 This is aggravated by a lack of international coordination: there is not one single sanctioning body that concentrates efforts on a global context.
 For example, in the Pacific Ocean, the fastest growth and main producing region of tuna, three different international associations (IATTC[[1]](#1), WCPFC[[2]](#2) and the CCSBT[[3]](#3)) establish the norms for the catch, sometimes with overlap in the areas.
 Even in a regional scale, lack of coordination is evident: in this year, the IATTC did not establish international catch quotas for the eastern Pacific, after its members failed to reach consensus .
 An accurate and unbiased prediction of prices, paired with other environmental and production models can provide the confidence to work on a global scale, and the necessary context to determine the optimal regulatory framework.